sashafr/scalar_journal/GeneralDocumentation/covfefe.md

 -- If Updates to Scalar Need to be Made --

-I (Joe Pires) have commented all of the parts that I have edited.
+I have commented all of the parts that I have edited.
 All of those comments have my name in them.
-To find the parts that I worked on, just search for 'Joe Pires' in the code.
+To find the parts that I worked on, just search for 'JP' in the code.